Chester River Watershed Observatory

 - The program will be tied to the social, economic and cultural aspects of the watershed.

-- It will allow measurements of input to the watershed that contribute to eutrophication, including; nutrients, sediments, and others.
-It will eventually allow forecasting of water quality conditions in the Chester River.
+- A series of observation buoys throughout the river will allow the recording, archiving, and forecasting of water quality conditions in the Chester River.

-- STEM Education will be integrated across the Watershed Curriculum, using hands-on programs developed by personnel at the CES; including; Build a Buoy, Basic Observation Buoys & Aquabotz (Underwater Robotics).
+- STEM education will be integrated across the watershed curriculum through interactive hands-on programs (developed by CES staff) including: Build a Buoy, Basic Observation Buoys, and Aquabotz.

-- Benthic and shoreline habitat will be mapped using Callinectes and Autonomous Underwater Vehicles.
-The results will be melded with aerial imagery so that the river can be viewed as if it were empty of water.
+- Benthic and shoreline habitats will be mapped using the Callinectes, the Lookdown, and Autonomous Underwater Vehicles.
+The results will be melded with aerial imagery to reveal the bathymetry of the river.

-- Technology will be introduced that allows the monitoring of fish moving to and from the Bay to be identified and enumerated.
+- Technology will be introduced that allows scientists to monitor and measure fish moving to and from the Bay.

-- Models that simulate river flow under a variety of conditions will be constructed and made available via the Internet.
-The models will help understand where improvements in land management or water treatment will lead to improved water quality.
+- Models that simulate river flow under a variety of conditions will be constructed and available online.
+The models will help convey where best management practices may improve water quality.

 Using PVC pieces and Frisbees, students as young as kindergarten-age learn to put together a small floating platform.
 The challenge is, how many golf balls can your buoy hold?
 They design and build their platforms and then test them in tubs filled with water.
 They learn about the importance of creating a buoy with a low center of gravity to help balance the golf balls.
 After they’ve successfully supported the golf balls, they get a thermometer to record air and water temperature.
 They attached this to their buoy, and they have just built their first observation buoy.